Italy's Renzi faces uphill struggle over Google Tax plan

 Zanetti and other Treasury officials subsequently said the tax might be brought forward to next year as part of Renzi's reform agenda to stimulate growth in a long stagnant economy, the EU's fourth largest.

 A cash injection of 2-3 billion euros as cited by Zanetti would make it far easier for Renzi to make his budget sums add up.
-However, many economists and fiscal experts are skeptical.
+However, many economists and fiscal experts are sceptical.

 France, Italy and other countries have long complained at the way Google, Yahoo! and other digital giants generate huge profits in their countries but have their tax base in countries such as Ireland, where corporate tax rates are far lower.